Narrative Breathwork

 How long are sessions?

 For groups, sessions tend to be 90 min total.
 For individuals, the first one is 90, latter sessions are 60.
-The portions that involve active breathing exercises are usually a half hour.

 What happens during a session?